Babarindeolanrewaju2/platinfoursquareapi/README.md

 Download the files

-After downloading, run these commands below in the directory of the project via the terminal:
+After downloading, run these commands below in the root directory of the project via the terminal:

 Assuming the project on your Desktop.